-Objective: To introduce and review, for managing editors, publication managers, and journal staff, ethics issues outlined in the CSE White Paper on Promoting Integrity in Scientific Journal Publications.
+Objective: To introduce and review, for managing editors, publication managers, and journal staff, ethics issues outlined in the CSE Recommendations for Promoting Integrity in Scientific Journal Publications.

 Who Should Attend: Managing editors, publication managers, journal staff, and those in other management positions in the journal publishing industry.

 Objective: To provide manuscript editors and copy editors with an overview of the various skills, tools, and knowledge required to prepare high-quality scientific manuscripts for publication.

 Course Description: This 1-day course is designed for manuscript editors and copy editors who need to stay current in the field of scientific/medical publishing, including a review of the skills and tools required for mechanical and substantive editing of scientific material.
 In addition to a discussion about the basic tenets of language editing in scientific/medical texts, the course will include sessions on (1) editing journal abstracts; (2) editing statistical presentations; (3) ethical and legal issues in scientific editing, and (4) Microsoft Word tips for manuscript editors.
 Attendees are encouraged to share their own ideas and experiences in a room full of like-minded individuals.
 All attendees will receive course content as well as supplementary information electronically during the class.
 Attendees must furnish their own laptops to participate in this short course.

 Who Should Attend: Manuscript editors and copy editors (or those interested in the field) at any level of experience and expertise.